University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 In our samples `kraken2`identified reads as Salmonella enterica and `bracken` estimated that S. enterica makes up ~99% of reads in all our samples.
 Those tools tell you what is present and in what abundance.

-We then took the S. enterica genome assemblies and compared them with a reference genome (the we already know id S. enterica reference) using `fastANI`, we found that:
+We then took the S. enterica genome assemblies and compared them with a reference genome (the we already know is S. enterica reference) using `fastANI`, we found that:

-across all our samples when compared to the reference ANI = 99% → your genome is nearly identical to the reference genome.
+across all our samples when compared to the reference, ANI = 99% → your genome is nearly identical to the reference genome.

 This confirms that our samples our S. enterica using a different approach.
 We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to dettermine the species.